konorkudrecki/fullstacksonstacks/README.md

-'''Fullstack Rust Web Application WIP
+###Fullstack Rust Web Application WIP
-''Dependancies: npm
+##Dependancies: npm
-'About: Not sure where this is headed yet, just playing around :)
+#About: Not sure where this is headed yet, just playing around :)